X Marks the Spot

 By Ed Staskus

 “I had a friend not far from our farm whose father was a blacksmith, who couldn’t even read or write.
-When the Russians came they threw out the mayor in the town where they lived and made the blacksmith mayor because he was a communist.
+When the Russians came they threw out the mayor in the town where they lived and made the blacksmith the mayor because he was a communist.
 Everyone high up, they threw out.”

 Mass arrests began a year later on the night of June 13, 1941. when NKVD men fanned out across the country, scooping up men and women and entire families, carrying them to Vilnius.
-Nearly twenty thousand Lithuanians were forced into the boxcars of seventeen trains on June 19th and railroaded to the far end of Russia.
-Three days later the Wehrmacht invaded Lithuania, the Luftwaffe catching the Russian air force unaware on the ground and destroying it.
-By mid-week the Germans had swept all Russian resistance aside.
+Jonas Kreivenas was among the first arrested.
+Nearly twenty thousand Lithuanians were forced into the boxcars of trains on June 19th and railroaded to the far end of Russia.
+Three days later the Wehrmacht invaded Lithuania, the Luftwaffe catching the Soviet air force unaware on the ground and destroying it.
+By mid-week the Germans had swept all resistance aside.
 The Russians were out.
 The Germans were in.
-“The Germans weren’t good, but life was better for us.
-At least they didn’t deport us.
-Most of us hated the Russians.”

-Before Jonas Kreivenas was deported by the Russians he had gotten everything he needed to build an upstairs indoor bathroom, lumber, tiles, fixtures, a sink, and a bathtub.
+Before Jonas Kreivenas was deported by the Russians he had gotten everything he needed to build an indoor bathroom, lumber, tiles, fixtures, a sink, toilet, and a bathtub.
 It was going to be his summer project.
 When World War Two ended the second floor was still torn up and the bathroom was still not a bathroom, but by that time nobody was living in the house.

-The house was brick instead of clapboard or notched logs, fitted with large front windows, four rooms on the ground floor, a kitchen and dining room, and two bedrooms.
+The house was brick instead of clapboard or notched logs, fitted with large front windows, four rooms on the ground floor, a kitchen and dining room and two bedrooms.
 “My aunt lived on a farm that was bigger and much nicer than my father’s.
 It wasn’t primitive.”
-Her father had been a landless peasant until the Land Reform of 1922 when large Polish owned estates were confiscated and redistributed to peasants and soldiers.
+Her father had been a landless peasant until the Land Reform of 1922 when large Polish owned estates were confiscated and redistributed to farmhands and soldiers.

 “Everyone where we lived had either a big farm or a small farm, although almost everyone had small farms.
-My aunt had a larger farm.
+My aunt had a large farm.
 She sometimes had men come and do work, but I still ended up having to work much harder than I ever did at my family’s farm.”

 In the summer of 1941, within days of the Red Army’s collapse, the Einsatzgruppen followed the Wehrmacht into Lithuania, their mission being to exterminate Jews.
 Synagogues were set on fire and thousands of Jews killed in the streets.
 The German authorities claimed rioting was a menace to public order and rounded up the country’s Jews, isolating them in ghettos to “protect them.”
-In 1943 the ghettos began to be demolished and the Jews, along with Roma and Russian prisoners, were transferred to concentration camps The genocide rate in Lithuania, where anti-Semitism had been endemic for years, was more than 90%, the highest in Europe.

-By the end of summer 1942 Angele was still working hard but tired of being a hired hand.
+By the middle of summer Angele was still working hard but tired of being a hired hand.
 “I was young, and I had a lot of energy.
 I didn’t get tired.
 I watched the kids.
 I loved Gema the most.
 Carman was my best friend.
 Ramute cried too much.
 She bent her own fingers backwards until they hurt and then started crying, saying that her hand hurt.
 I had to work all the time.”

 She worked from before sunup to sundown.
 “I was the cook and made soup every day.
 I made the beds and I had to work all around the farm.”
 She washed dishes and put them away.
 She washed clothes by hand and hung them on a line outside to dry.
 She washed the children, too, keeping them spic and span.